The Counting of the Omer

 Day 18 Meditation:

-Tiferet (Beautiful Compassionate Balance and Harmony) with Netzach (Perseverance to Overcome and be Victorious)
+Today on day 18 of counting the Omer up to Shavu’ot we meditate on how Tiferet (Beautiful Compassionate Balance and Harmony) correlates with Netzach (Perseverance to Overcome and be Victorious)

 Is my compassion enduring and consistent?
 Is it reliable or whimsical?
 Does it prevail among other forces in my life?
 Do I have the capacity to be compassionate even when I’m busy with other activities or only when it’s comfortable for me?
 Am I ready to stand up and fight for another?